Jaycie Johnson

-Joelle Catherine "Jaycie" Johnson (born April 18, 1995) is an American professional soccer player who plays as a striker for Kansas City Current in the National Women's Soccer League (NWSL).
+Joelle Catherine "Jaycie" Johnson (born April 18, 1995) is an American professional soccer player who plays as a striker.

 Youth career

 A Lake Winnebago, Missouri native, Johnson enjoyed a prolific youth career with Lee's Summit West High School and Sporting Blue Valley Soccer Club, previously known as Kansas City Football Club until a merger.
 She scored 195 goals for Lee's Summit West, earning all-state honors all four years, as well as 2012 NSCAA All-America and 2013 Gatorade Missouri Girls Soccer Player of the Year awards.

 College career

-A four-star recruit and rated the No. 148 player in the country, Johnson committed to Nebraska Cornhuskers.
+A four-star recruit and rated the No. 148 player in the country, Johnson committed to the Nebraska Cornhuskers.
 She had a record-breaking freshman year in 2013, leading the team in goals (17) en route to Soccer America All-Freshman Team honors.
 In Nebraska's NCAA first-round match, Johnson became the first freshman and only the fifth player in history to score four goals in an NCAA tournament match.

 Johnson followed up her freshman season with 11 goals in 2014 and 3 goals in 9 matches before tearing her ACL on September 25, 2015.
 Coming back from her season-ending injury, she again scored 11 goals in 2016, ending her college career with her first NSCAA All-America (third-team) honors as a senior.